Mentoring: Finding A UK Mentor

 This is of course very understandable, with this article aiming to outline similarities and differences, as well as complete a deep dive into the world of mentorship, comprehensively.
 Let’s go.

 What is Mentoring?

 So what is mentoring?
 A mentor is an experienced and trusted adviser, who supports others to achieve their goals and objectives.
-Those who are mentors are often highly authentic, engaging and dependable; enabling them to build relationships with the mentee.
-They provide guidance which enables the mentee to work towards achieving tangible goals, with this guidance being given across numerous one-to-one sessions.
+Those who are mentors are often highly authentic, engaging, and dependable; enabling them to build relationships with the mentee.
+They provide guidance that enables the mentee to work towards achieving tangible goals, with this guidance being given across numerous one-to-one sessions.